From the colonial heart of Quito to the grungy Mariscal, to the upcoming artsy neighbourhood of Guapalo, Ecuador’s

 A must-do activity whilst in Quito is spending $8.50 USD ($11USD for fast track return tickets) to take the cable car up the side of the mountain for incredible views of Quito and the surrounding ‘valley of the volcanoes’.
 The journey up lasts between 15-30 minutes and there is also the option to go horse riding once you disembark at the top.

-There is swing which offers beautiful views over Quito and also a hiking trail which goes all the way up to the summit of Rucu Pichincha.
+There is a swing that offers beautiful views over Quito and also a hiking trail that goes all the way up to the summit of Rucu Pichincha.
 The volcano hike can be challenging in bad weather but the views are well worth it on a good day!
 Make sure you start the hike first thing in the morning, before the weather changes.

 7. Visit the Quito Theatre (Teatro Nacional Sucre)